NationalSecurityAgency/qgis-earthsunmoon-plugin/readme.md

 <div style="text-align:center"><img src="doc/sunmoonplanets.jpg" alt="Sun moon planets"></div>

-The attributes table contains the name of the object, its coordinate where it is directly overhead, and the date and time both in computer time and UTC.
+The attribute table contains the name of the object, its coordinate where it is directly overhead, and the date and time both in computer time and UTC.
 This is the attribute table with all three combined together.

 <div style="text-align:center"><img src="doc/attributes.jpg" alt="Attributes"></div>